 If this all sounds overwhelming, don't worry — you probably don't need an extreme level of security!
 Remember that the bare minimum to protect yourself against random crimes of opportunity is to be a "harder" target than your neighbors, thus incentivizing attackers to skip your home in search of lower hanging fruit.

-For those of you who are worried about securing your bitcoin, note that Casa is designed around our Wealth Security Protocol which ensures that your home is not a single point of failure.
+For those of you who are worried about securing your bitcoin, note that Casa is designed to help you ensure that your home is not a single point of failure.
 As such, you need not have extreme home security in order to protect your keys from all manner of attacks and disasters.